keremdincer/tretton37-meet/README.md

 ## Story List

 ### Design
-- [ ] Responsive design, works on mobile and tablets
+- [x] Responsive design, works on mobile and tablets
-- [ ] No UI framework used (such as Bootstrap, Ant)
+- [x] No UI framework used (such as Bootstrap, Ant)

 ### Functionality
-- [ ] Sort by name and office
+- [x] Sort by name and office
-- [ ] Filter by name and office
+- [x] Filter by name and office
+- [x] (Only with API) Filter by contact links (such as Twitter or GitHub)
-- [ ] Enable switch between grid and a different view (such as list)
+- [x] Enable switch between grid and a different view (such as list)
-- [ ] Only render a set of profiles using either infinity scroll, pagination or a load more button
+- [x] Only render a set of profiles using either infinity scroll, pagination or a load more button

 ### Testing
-- [ ] Works in Chrome, Firefox, Edge
+- [x] Works in Chrome, Firefox, Edge
-- [ ] Works in IE11
+- [x] Works in IE11

 ---